 Read & Publish Open Access agreements

 We have also signed Read & Publish and other transformative Open Access agreements with ten library consortia.

 What do Read & Publish agreements offer?

 Read & Publish agreements offer many benefits to libraries and researchers.

 - unlimited access to our three hybrid journals – Development, Journal of Cell Science and Journal of Experimental Biology – and their full archives dating back to 1853 (even if your library does not currently subscribe to all the journals)

 - uncapped, immediate and fee-free Open Access publishing of research articles for corresponding authors in our hybrid journals plus our two fully Open Access journals – Disease Models & Mechanisms and Biology Open

 - compliant with Plan S and funder mandates

 - transparent, cost-neutral pricing

-- easy to switch from a subscription to a Read & Publish agreement – in many cases via a simple addendum (see licences)
+- easy to switch from a subscription to a Read & Publish agreement (see draft licence)

 - reduces admin – one annual fee covers reading and uncapped publishing so there are no separate article processing charges (APCs) to pay